Locate an ACVR Radiologist or Radiation Oncologist in your area.

 A: No. Dual ACVR/ECVDI Diplomates are only required to attend an ACVR Meeting at least once every four years.
-This is to provide flexibility to also meet the ECVDI Diplomate requirement to attend the EVDI Meeting at least once every three-years, However, you must attend the ACVR Meeting the following year.
+This is to provide flexibility to also meet the ECVDI Diplomate requirement to attend an EVDI Meeting at least once every four years.

 Q: I'm an ACVR Diplomate and a member of the Radiology or Radiation Oncology Examination Committee who has not been to an ACVR Annual Meeting in three years, so is my attendance mandatory?